NickTomlin/kino/README.md

 0. Install kino `npm i kino -g` and run `kino init` to create the [native messaging host](https://developer.chrome.com/apps/nativeMessaging#native-messaging-host)
 1. Install the chrome plugin via the [chrome web store](https://chrome.google.com/webstore/detail/kino/gfonelhapmmnblbnniimhkdmnlopaabm)
 2. Install an editor plugin like the [vim plugin](https://github.com/nicktomlin/kino.vim) or the CLI via `kino action` directly

+Currently, there is only one supported action for `egghead.io` and `youtube`: `toggle`.
+All this does is toggle the 'play' button.
+A simple start :)

 Todo
 ---